rcgarcia74/vault_dynamic_creds/README.md

 # vault_dynamic_creds
-Using Vault to provision database credentials dynsmically
+Using Vault to provision database credentials dynamically